 The Take Note Colorado Grant Program is the only funding mechanism we have currently.
 We partner with and fund school districts, community-based organizations, musicians, businesses, and other entities based on learnings from prior year partnerships and the unique needs of each district, county, and region.
 We consistently evolve our approach to ensure that Take Note is effective in increasing equitable access to musical instruments and instruction for Colorado students.
 Beyond the grant program, we do not accept unsolicited requests for funding.

-The application for the Take Note Colorado Grant Program will open April 5, 2021.
-We will update this site & the application portal with dates for future rounds.
+The application for the Take Note Colorado Grant Program will open in late summer/early fall of 2021.
+This site and the application portal will be updated with dates for the next grant cycle.
 Please review the Guidelines and FAQs before applying.
-Click here to access the application portal and direct any inquiries or questions to email@example.com.